kimnetics/JetBrains-Academy-Flashcards-Python/README.md

 The application tracks the number of wrong answers for each term so that it can display the hardest term.

+The application records all inputs and outputs and may be commanded to save these values to a file.

 ## Notes

 The relative directory structure was kept the same as the one used in my JetBrains Academy solution.

 The `--import_from=` command line argument allows specifying a flashcard data file name which will be read during application start up.

-The `--export_to=` command line argument allows specifying a flashcard data file which will be saved to during application shut down.
+The `--export_to=` command line argument allows specifying a flashcard data file name which will be saved to during application shut down.

 Here is an example session: